 Staying on schedule can be a requirement

-Some parents wonder whether spacing out vaccinations or following an alternative vaccination schedule is an option.
+Some parents wonder whether there are benefits to spacing out vaccines, or if following an alternative vaccination schedule is an option.
 Unfortunately, there isn’t any scientific basis for alternative or delayed vaccine schedules.
 But more importantly, delaying vaccines means kids are more vulnerable for extended periods of time.

 It’s also important to know that every vaccine has its own guidelines on when to forgo or delay a vaccination.
 So, if you have questions about whether your child should or shouldn’t have specific vaccines, we strongly encourage you to talk with your child’s doctor.